 How do I apply?

-Visit the main scholarship page on our website to read the full scholarship description and access the General Scholarship application once it becomes available in November 2016.
+Visit the main scholarship page on our website to read the full scholarship description and access the scholarship application once it becomes available online on January 1, 2018.
 Students can apply for the spring scholarship cycle after receiving fall transcripts.
-Applications are in PDF form and can be filled out online, but must be printed out and submitted via US mail or dropped off at the Foundation.
+Applications will now be available online via Community Force, which can be accessed through the HCCF scholarship website.

 When is the deadline?